 Archery equipment may be used during any big game hunt except the muzzleloader hunt.
-Starting in 2016, you may use a rangefinding device on your bow.

 To hunt big game with archery equipment, your equipment must meet all of the following requirements:

 - Your bow must have a minimum pull of 40 pounds at the draw or the peak, whichever comes first. - Your arrowheads must have two or more sharp-cutting edges that cannot pass through a 7/8 inch ring.
 If you're using expanding arrowheads, the arrowheads must have two or more sharp-cutting edges that cannot pass through a 7/8 inch ring when expanded. - Your arrows must be at least 20 inches long, from the tip of the arrowhead to the tip of the nock, and must weigh at least 300 grains.